-(5) As part of the thirty (30) clock hours, licensed practitioners shall be permitted to obtain two (2) hours in the area of practice management.
-No more than two (2) hours of continuing education in the area of practice management may be applied to the thirty (30) clock hour requirement in subsection (1).
-These hours may be obtained through live, in-person or online/distance learning courses
+As part of the 30 clock hours, licensed practitioners shall be permitted to obtain two hours in the area of practice management.
+No more than two hours of continuing education in the area of practice management may be applied to the 30-clock hour requirement.
+(May be completed through live, inperson, or online/distance learning format.)